mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 ### JUMP TECHNOLOGY

-The exact method that Bwaps used to obtain jump-
-2 technology remains a mystery to this day.
+The exact method that Bwaps used to obtain jump-2 technology remains a mystery to this day.
 The fact that the Shadow Emperor granted the race a licence to build jump-2 drives was completely unheard of and rumor prevails as to how it was achieved.
 Some believe that Bwaps used bureaucratic trickery to obtain the licence, where others believe the Shadow Emperor provided the technology as a reward for Bwap services to the Imperium.
 Whatever the truth is, or even if the truth is still known, is up for contention and if the Bwaps know, they are keeping it to themselves.

 failed to adapt to this new reality and suffered badly.
 However, through concentrated effort, the Guardians of Order had grown strong enough to shield four worlds from Vargr aggression while Bwap communities established a stable 'hard-money' currency regime that would outlast the Rule of Man.